Amity University | B.Sc Admissions 2025

 Cash flow from operating activities = ₹ 60,000

 Q 16.
-The capital accounts of partners will always show a _____ balance under fixed capital account method
+The capital accounts of partners will always show a _____ balance under the fixed capital account method

 A: Debit